MaMpf-HD/mampf/README.md

 - 🎞 **Lecture videos** can be enriched with a navigation that allows students to jump to specific parts of the video, e.g. mathematical definitions, theorems, examples etc. References to other media are also possible, e.g. to different lecture videos / quizzes / worked examples etc.
 - 🏷 Any media can be **tagged** with keywords.
 This allows students to easily find content related to a specific topic and discover how items are connected in a **graph view**.
 - 🕹 Interactive **quizzes** allow students to test their understanding of the material.
 The system can automatically evaluate the answers and provide direct feedback, e.g. explain why an answer is wrong or provide a link to the relevant part of the video or an additional "worked example" video.
-- 👩‍🏫 Students can sign up for tutorials and form teams (of two) themselves.
+- 👩‍🏫 Students can sign up for tutorials and form teams themselves.
 Tutors are then able to manage the groups and upload corrected homework assignments for their students.
 - 🗨 A **comment system** allows students to ask questions about the material in the context of the specific video/script or in a general forum.
 Lecturers will get a notification when a new comment is posted (of course adjustable).
 Students may choose their own alias name when posting comments in order to stay anonymous.

 This is just a brief overview of the feature set.
 You may think of MaMpf as a mix of _Moodle_, _Khan Academy_ and _YouTube_ tailored to the needs of the mathematical sciences and a university context.